dannycab/phy321msu/_sources/slides/day-33-lagrangian-examples.md

 ---

-# Announcements

-## Assignments
+## Announcements

-* Homework 8 is posted (Last HW; Due Nov 21)
+* Homework 8 has been posted (Last HW; Due 17 Apr, "Late" 24 Apr)
+    * Last Exercise 0: Reflect Learning Outcomes
+* Final Project is posted
+    * Video Presentations due 27 Apr
+    * Computational Essay due 1 May
-* Rubric for final project is posted
+    * Rubric for both are posted
+* No class (20 Apr - 24 Apr) - DC out of country
+    * Make appointment for project help (clicker extra credit)

 ---

-# Announcements

-## Rest of Semester Schedule
-* Week 12 - Intro to Lagrangian Dynamics
-* Week 13 - Examples of Lagrangian Dynamics
-* Week 14 - Project Prep (Thanksgiving week)
-* Week 15 - Presentations (Last week of class)
-* Week 16 - Computational Essay Due (Monday of Finals week)

-### NO IN-CLASS FINAL EXAM

----

-# Announcements

-* **Friday (11/14) Class**: DC will be in classroom at 11:30a
-    * Hosting speaker @ 12:30p
-    * Classroom open from 11:30a-12:50p
-    * Second Midterm Help Session
-* **Friday (11/14) Office Hours**: 2:00-3:00p (shortened due to committee meeting)

----

-# Quick question

-A former PHY 321 student would like to survey you about generative AI as he is helping to develop guidelines for MSU.
-Would you be willing to fill out a quick survey next week?

-1. Sure
-2. No thanks
-3. Maybe

-FWIW, it's not going to take more than 5-10 minutes.

----

-# Reminder: The Lagrangian
+## Reminder: The Lagrangian

-The Lagrangian $\mathcal{L}$ is a function that summarizes the dynamics of the system.
-It is typically defined as:
+The Lagrangian $\mathcal{L}$ is a function that summarizes the dynamics of the system:

 $$
 \mathcal{L}(q, \dot{q}, t) = T - V